NatronGitHub/Natron/Documentation/source/PythonReference/NatronGui/GuiApp.rst

 	Wipe any current selection in the given *group*.
 If *group* is *None*, the selection in the top-level nodegraph will be cleared.

+.. method:: NatronGui.GuiApp.renderBlocking(task)

+    :param task: :class:`RenderTask<NatronEngine.RenderTask>`

+Starts rendering the given *task*.
+This is a blocking call.
+A blocking render means that this function returns only when the render finishes (from failure or success).

+This function should only be used to render with a Write node or DiskCache node.

+.. method:: NatronGui.GuiApp.renderBlocking(tasks)

+    :param tasks: :class:`sequence`

+This is an overloaded function.
+Same as :func:`render(task)<NatronEngine.App.render>` but all *tasks* will be rendered concurrently.

+This function is called when rendering a script in background mode with multiple writers.

+This is a blocking call.